MarvellEmbeddedProcessors/dao/doc/guides/applications/machine-learning.rst

 Setting Up The TVM Compiler Framework
 =====================================

 This section provides step-by-step instructions to set up the TVM compiler environment with Marvell's MMLC backend support.
 It covers prerequisites, environment setup, installation of TVM and MMLC binaries, followed by configuration and build procedures.
-The set up requires TVM version ``0.19.0``.

 Prerequisites
 -------------